-When an order comes in from the shopping cart, metadata fields will be synced into the item in the order (Automatically Sync Details With Inventory Items must be enabled on your store for this to work):
+When an order comes in from the shopping cart, metadata fields will be synced into the item in the order (Add Inventory Details to Order Items must be enabled on your store for this to work):

 You can use any metadata field on your items or that come in from the shopping cart to split orders.
 Using the above screenshots as an example, we could use the metadata field we've set called pattern to split out all snowflakes items like this: